wso2/docs-mi/en/docs/learn/examples/data-integration/distributed-trans-data-service.md

-# Using Distributed Transactions in Data Services
+# How to use Distributed Transactions in Data Services

 !!!
 Warning
     **The contents on this page are currently under review!**